shariq1989/cookbook/content/recipe/peruvian_chicken.md

 +++
 title = "Peruvian Roasted Chicken" date = "2021-05-03"
 description = "This Peruvian chicken recipe is butterflied and roasted whole in the oven.
 We serve our chicken with a delicious serrano crema.
-This recipe can also be replicated using chicken thighs and legs as well." tags = [
+This recipe can also be replicated using chicken thighs and legs as well.
+I hope you enjoy this meal our family loves." tags = [
     "entree",
     "low carb",